fzaninotto/Faker/readme.md

 ## Localization

 `Faker\Factory` can take a locale as an argument, to return localized data.
-If no localized provider is found, the factory fallbacks to the default locale.
+If no localized provider is found, the factory fallbacks to the default locale (en_EN).

 ```php
 <?php